Facts about the National Trust

 We are a charity founded in 1895 by three people who saw the importance of our nation’s heritage and open spaces and wanted to protect them for everyone to enjoy.
-More than 120 years later, these values are still at the heart of everything we do.
-We look after special places throughout England, Wales and Northern Ireland for ever, for everyone.
+126 years later, these values are still at the heart of everything we do.
+We look after nature, beauty and history throughout England, Wales and Northern Ireland for everyone, for ever.
 You can find out more about the National Trust here.

 President: HRH Prince Charles